jyangfsu/JRB_Spatiotemporal_Sensitivity/README.md

 If you use this repository, please cite:

 Yang, J. et al., 2025.
-Identifying Dominant Parameters Across Space and Time at Multiple Scales in a Distributed Model Using a Two-Step Deep Learning-Assisted Time-Varying Spatial Sensitivity Analysis. (in review, HESS).
+Identifying Dominant Parameters in SWAT Across Subbasin and HRU Scales Using a Two-Step Deep Learning-Assisted Spatial Sensitivity Analysis. (in review, HESS).

 ## 📬 Contact